 Lifespan

-Most Rottweilers will live for 10 to 12 years, but some may live as long as 14 years.
+Most Rottweilers will live for 8 to 10 years, but some may live as long as 14 years.
 Rottweilers that receive good care can expect a healthy lifespan.
 Rottweilers are prone to a number of health problems, including hip dysplasia, elbow dysplasia, and bloat.
 Owners should take steps to ensure their Rottweiler stays healthy by feeding them a high-quality diet, providing plenty of exercise, and taking them for regular vet checkups.
 Rottweilers that receive proper care can enjoy a long and healthy life.

 Training